olin-electric-motorsports/olin-electric-motorsports/parts/README.md

 1. If multiple pins should **always** be connected together, use [pin stacking](https://klc.kicad.org/symbol/s4/s4.3/).
     - Do not stack power pins if they require seprate decoupling capacitors
 1. Pin orientation
-    * Power pins should be placed on the top of the symbol
+    * Power pins must be placed on the top of the symbol
-    * GND pins should be placed on the bottom of the symbol
+    * GND pins must be placed on the bottom of the symbol
-    * Input pins should be placed on the left of the symbol
+    * Input pins must be placed on the left of the symbol
-    * Output pins should be placed on thr right of the symbol
+    * Output pins must be placed on thr right of the symbol
     * For some components, pins can function as inputs or outputs.
 In this case they should be placed on the right of the component.
 1. Pins should be grouped functionally, not based on pin order

 ## Footprints

-Applies to all footprints in the `MkVI` library.
-When a new footprint is added it should be checked against these guidlines.
+Applies to all footprints in the `OEM` library.
+When a new footprint is added it must be checked against these guidlines.

 Do not create footprints for specific components, create footprints for packages so that they can be reused.
 Add alternate package names to the description.

-In the rare case that a component does not have a package name, the symbol name should be matched exactly.
+In the rare case that a component does not have a package name, the symbol name must be matched exactly.

 ### Naming